utz82/tiatune/readme.txt

 Sequence
 ========

-The sequence contains a list of pointers to patterns, in the order in which they are to be played.
-Is is split into a hi-byte and a lo-byte part, labelled "sequence_hi" and "sequence_lo", respectively.
-The hi-byte list must be terminated with a 0-byte.
+The sequence contains a list of ids of pointers to patterns, in the order in which they are to be played.
+The sequence list must be terminated with a 0-byte.
 The sequence may at most contain 255 entries.

+The pattern pointer are split into a hi-byte and a lo-byte part, labelled "pattern_lookup_hi" and "pattern_lookup_lo", respectively.
+The pattern pointer must be ordered like the pattern definitions.
+The lo-list must be terminated with the lo-pointer to the byte after the last pattern.

 The most simple sequence would thus be:

-sequence_hi
+sequence
-    !byte pattern>>8
+    !byte 1
-    !byte 0
+    !byte 0 ;terminator

-sequence_lo
+pattern_lookup_hi
+    !byte >pattern
+pattern_lookup_lo
+    !byte <pattern
-    !byte pattern&$ff
+    !byte <patternEnd ; terminator

 Patterns
 ========